codappix/search_core/Documentation/source/readme.rst

 `current issues`_ and `current projects`_.

 We are also focusing on Code Quality and Testing through `travis ci`_, `scrutinizer`_ and `codacy`_.

+TYPO3 7 is not supported yet, see :project:`1`.

 .. _current issues: https://github.com/DanielSiepmann/search_core/issues
 .. _current projects: https://github.com/DanielSiepmann/search_core/projects